sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-05-15-Testing-with-Reflections.md

 If these were regular method calls or field usages, our code would fail to compile, and the issue would be quickly identifiable and solvable.
 However, when reflection operations fail, they do so at runtime, and become much harder to trace when not isolated to the class in question.
 While we can design our tests defensively to handle these exceptions, we still can't expect that these private members won't ever change; the private methods and fields were never part of the `Person` class's outward-facing API, and so it would be acceptable to change these implementation details without considering whether any code outside the class relied on it.

-The use of reflection in this way has thus *tightly coupled* our tests with our implementation: changes in the implementation require changes in the tests in order for them to function as designed.
+The use of reflection in this way has *tightly coupled* our tests with our implementation: changes in the implementation require changes in the tests in order for them to function as designed.
 Introducing this sort of overhead imposes inefficiencies in maintainability that grow exponentially with the size and complexity of a software product, and is thus the primary reason why the use of reflection for bypassing access modifiers is generally discouraged.

 ### Performance Overhead